ved009/FacebookCRT/README.md

 1. Implement Stdin
 2. Second Argument - Find, Track, ViewNew and All
 3. Filtering wildcards and hosts in output.
+4. Steps for creating the Developer Profile and creating the access token.
+5. Increasing the Timeout of AccessToken.
+6. Handling Rate Limits of API

 #Note